Padang: Airport

-The city is served by the newly opened Minangkabau International Airport in Ketaping, Padang Pariaman.
-It replaces the old Tabing Airport, which is currently used as a military base.
-There is one terminal building for both international and domestic flights.
+The city is served by Minangkabau International Airport in Ketaping, Padang Pariaman.
+It replaced Tabing Airport, which became a military base.
+Minangkabau's terminal building serves international and domestic flights.
 The airport has 4 aerobridges, 17 check-in counters, 5 baggage conveyors, and 9 ticket sales counters.
 In late 2013, the runway was lengthened by 250 metres so that it could accommodate Boeing 747 and Airbus A340 planes.
 There is also a connection from the airport to the city center with a train service.
 A terminal expansion (Phase II) has been announced with the rendering already released on the Angkasa Pura 2 website.